-School of Behavioral and Social Sciences • The Bill Munday School of Business • School of Education • School of Arts & Humanities • School of Natural Sciences
+School of Behavioral and Social Sciences • The Bill Munday School of Business • School of Human Development & Education • School of Arts & Humanities • School of Natural Sciences

 Dean’s Academic Excellence Funds have been established in each school to provide Deans with the resources they need to support faculty and to help deserving students take advantage of opportunities for academic growth outside of the classroom.
 Contributions to these funds provide for student travel to present research at symposia and conferences, or to demonstrate their creative abilities at special showcases.
 Funds also support visiting artists and speakers on campus.

 ATHLETICS The St. Edward’s University department of athletics competes in the NCAA Division II.
 Beginning this school year, the Hilltoppers joined the Lone Star Conference and form the largest NCAA Division II conference in the nation at 19-member institutions.